 Setting the initial peers list for this DomainParticipant wasn't trivial.
-You had to create an additional QoS profile inheriting from BuiltinQosLib::Generic.Observability, set the initial peers list in that new profile, and refer to that profile using the distribution_settings.dedicated_participant_participant_qos_profile_name field in the MONITORING QoS policy.
+You had to create an additional QoS profile inheriting from BuiltinQosLib::Generic.Observability, set the initial peers list in that new profile, and refer to that profile using the distribution_settings.dedicated_participant.participant qos profile name field in the MONITORING QoS policy.

-Since setting the initial peers pointing to the RTI Observability Collector Service is always required, in this release Connext now has a new field, collector_initial_peers, under distribution_set-tings.dedicated participant, that makes the configuration easier.
+Since setting the initial peers pointing to the RTI Observability Collector Service is always required, in this release Connext now has a new field, collector_initial_peers, under distribution_set-tings.dedicated_participant, that makes the configuration easier.